 As a result, if malicious activity was detected via irregular trends or restricted API call thresholds, with the use of CloudWatch, then a number of security controls can be quickly implemented to prevent the user from causing additional damage.
 Another common use for CloudTrail is to help resolve and manage day to day operational issues and problems.
 Using built-in filtering mechanisms, it's possible to quickly find who, what and when a particular API was used, which could have potentially caused an outage or service interruption.
 This enables quicker root cause identification, resulting in a speedy resolution.

 Appropriate actions can then be taken to ensure the incident does not reoccur in your environment.
 As API calls to add, modify or delete results are captured CloudTrail can be an effective method of tracking changes to resources within your environment.
-There is another AWS service that is specifically designed to order and track changes to resources, which is called AWS Conflict, which CloudTrail interacts with, however, CloudTrail can be used to capture the actual API request, and all associated data which made the change.
-And if you're not using AWS Conflict then this at least provides some base level of monitoring and tracking.
+There is another AWS service that is specifically designed to order and track changes to resources, which is called AWS Config, which CloudTrail interacts with, however, CloudTrail can be used to capture the actual API request, and all associated data which made the change.
+And if you're not using AWS Config then this at least provides some base level of monitoring and tracking.

 From a governance and security legislation perspective, many certifications require the ability to recall and provide evidence of log files relating to specific changes to resources.
 CloudTrail provides all of this by default, through the use of capturing events and writing them to a log file, which is then stored on S3.
 AWS has a great whitepaper on achieving compliance, using CloudTrail entitled Logging in AWS, How AWS CloudTrail Can Help You Achieve Compliance by logging API calls and Changes to Resources.